lonycell/grafana.v7/docs/sources/features/datasources/cloudwatch.md

 ### Multi-value template variables

-> Only available in Grafana v6.5+.
+> Only available in ThingSPIN v6.5+.

 When defining dimension values based on multi-valued template variables, a search expression is used to query for the matching metrics.
 This enables the use of multiple template variables in one query and also allows you to use template variables for queries that have the `Match Exact` option disabled.